|

 The elector must also be registered to vote to receive an absentee ballot.
 Proof of identification must be provided before an absentee ballot may be issued*.
 Making application to receive an absentee ballot by mail Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
 You may make written application to your municipal clerk for an absentee ballot by mail, by fax, by email or at MyVote.wi.gov.
 Or you may apply in person at the clerk’s office during the In-Person Absentee Voting period listed below.
 Your written request must include:

 5:00 p.m. on the fifth day before the election, (insert actual date of deadline)**. *Voters who are indefinitely confined due to age, illness, infirmity, or disability may not be required to provide photo ID.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot. **Special absentee voting application provisions apply to electors who are indefinitely confined, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.
 Voting an absentee ballot in person You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.
 Jill Washkuhn 715-214-2025 I have office hours on March 30 at the Stinnett town hall from 1 pm to 3 pm.
 Please call to set up another date and time.
-The first day to vote an absentee ballot in the clerk’s office is: 3/24/2025 The last day to vote an absentee ballot in the clerk's office is: 4/5/2026 (Note: This may be no later than the Sunday before the election.)
+The last day to vote an absentee ballot in the clerk's office is: 4/5/2026 (Note: This may be no later than the Sunday before the election.)
 No in-person absentee voting may occur on the day before the election.
 The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on 4/7/2026.
 Any ballots received after the polls close will not be counted. ________________________________________________________ (Note: The Type E Notice is published by the municipal clerk on the 4th* Tuesday before each primary and each election held in the municipality.
 If a weekly paper is used for publication, the notice is published in the closest preceding issue to the 4th* Tuesday before each primary and each election.
 If a municipality chooses to post this notice in lieu of publication, the notice must be posted no later than the 4th* Tuesday before the primary or the election.) * The Type E Notice for a special primary or election for national state, county or municipal or special district office, not held concurrently with the spring or general election, is published on the 3rd Tuesday preceding the primary or election.
 Wis.
 Stat. §§10.01(2)(e), 10.06(3)(f).
 STINNETT TOWN MEETING NOTICE

 3/10/2026 7:00 PM AT THE STINNETT TOWN HALL Posted on 3/9/2026 at the Town Hall, Outback bar, Tranus Lake RD, and the Website by Jill Washkuhn township clerk.
 AGENDA 1.
 Call Meeting to Order and roll Call 2.
 Verification of Legal Posting Notice and Pledge of Allegiance 3.
 Approval of Agenda 4.
 Review of Treasurer’s Report 5.
 Review Febuary’s meeting minutes.
 6. Public Input- Angeline Winton 7.
 Highway Construction and Maintenance Report/signage 8.
 Facilities Report: 9.
 Specific Matters for Discussion and/or Action by the Town Board Review fire report from Town of Hayward Review April 7th election supplies needs.
 Road bands Washburn Clean up 10.
 Correspondence- Letters and Phone Calls Received/ Reservations for Town Hall or Town Park/Upcoming Meetings/Events/Miscellaneous.
 11. Payment of Vouchers, Statements, and Bills 12.
 Next Town Board Meeting April 21 at 7 pm at townhall following the annual meeting at 6:30 pm.
 13. Agenda items for next Town Board Meeting 14.
 Adjournment APPROVED MINUTES FOR SPEICAL STINNETT TOWN MEETING